DavidPhillipOster/podbiceps/ReadMe.txt

 11/22/2014
 * show how much of a podcast has been played in the tableview.
 * sometimes, I don't get a duration.
-Currently, show an 'indeterminate' symbol for the pie chart.'
+Currently, show an 'indeterminate' symbol for the pie chart.
 * sometimes, I don't get artwork for some episodes.
 Cache artwork in RAM, and use that of another episode.
+* More work on receiving remoteEvents.
-* icons and startup screens
+* connect to library and player notifications.

 TODO -
-- notification handlers in player,
-- library notification handlers in tableview.
 - when the app starts and there's something already playing, then make sure the currently playing item is in the tableview.

 - my sort

 - Persistent 'stop' list. binary file?
 SQLite ?
-- cache album artwork in my app's persistent storage, so I'll have fallback artwork.
-- created 'amount played' icons at runtime (and cache them)